 Please note that you can create as many horizontal and vertical guides in the Viewer as you like, lock them and clear them too.
 This is all done from the View menu.

-On the Focus tab you find a single section, the Focus Mask.
+On the Focus tab, you find a single section, the Focus Mask.
 This Mask is a contrast color that you can switch on and off from the View menu or the toolbar.
 The Focus Mask appears in the Viewer and highlights the sharpest areas.

-In the Focus Mask section you set the Threshold for the mask to kick in.
+In the Focus Mask section, you set the Threshold for the mask to kick in.
 The best value depends on your camera.
 The default value 250 is a good starting point for medium format cameras.

-With DSLRs you typically use a higher Threshold value.
+With DSLRs, you typically use a higher Threshold value.
 Increasing the threshold decreases the range of sharpness the mask shows, and vice versa.

 You might want to control the Opacity of the mask as well as the Color, the be able to differentiate it from your subject.

 Capture One can warn you for a lot of dangers, but maybe you don’t like them all, the warnings I mean.
-You can control all kind of messages from the Warnings tab.
+You can control all kinds of messages from the Warnings tab.
 The settings related to warnings are grouped into three sections: Files and Folders, Adjustments, and Output.